-Doctors call upper back pain thoracic spine pain or TSP.
+Doctors often call upper back pain thoracic spine pain or TSP.
 Common causes include the following:

 - muscle strain